fm407/PIA-NextGen-PortForwarding/README.md

-# PIA NextGen Servers Port Forwarding - Unofficial
+# PIA NextGen Servers Port Forwarding + Transmission support - Unofficial
 New PIA pfSense (Private Internet Access) port forwarding API script for next gen servers.
-Tested on pfSense 2.4.5-RELEASE-p1 (amd64).
+Tested on pfSense 2.4.5-RELEASE-p1 (amd64) and transmission-daemon 2.94.

 # **Before starting make sure to have configured PIA on your pfSense according to this guide: https://blog.networkprofile.org/private-internet-access-vpn-on-pfsense/**